 you are seeking minutes, such as Formal, Recessed, Zoning Hearing, Policy, Consent, or Work Study and use the date range for Council date.

-For additional search & general information click the Frequently Asked Questions link or click here.
+Get additional search & general information click the Frequently Asked Questions here.

 Further assistance on the Public Records Search